jojokarlin/Git_DRI_Jan_2017/gitaction.md

 # Add, Commit, and Push

-You can use Git to track the different versions of a file by first _adding_ it so that Git is aware of the file you are interested in, second _commiting_ the changes you made.
+You can use Git to track the different versions of a file by first _adding_ it so that Git is aware of the file you are interested in, second _committing_ the changes you made.
 This all happens on your **local computer**.
 When you want these changes to be visible on the remote repo you are connected to, you then _push_ it from the local to the remote.

 ## Making changes